 Q: How much does a facade renovation typically cost?

-A: Costs vary based on materials and the scale of the project.
-However, many owners see a 20-30% increase in walk-in traffic after a facade refresh, meaning the investment often pays for itself within the first 6 to 12 months.
+A: Costs vary based on materials.
+However, many owners see a 20-30% increase in walk-in traffic, meaning the investment often pays for itself within 6 to 12 months.

 Q: Do I need council approval for exterior changes?

 A: Usually, yes.
-Most Australian councils have strict guidelines regarding signage, outdoor seating, and heritage colors.
-Petra Group assists clients in navigating these regulations during the design phase.
+Petra Group assists clients in navigating these regulations during the design phase of our Restaurant & Cafe Fitouts Australia.

 Q: Can I improve curb appeal on a small budget?

 A: Absolutely.
-Even small changes like professional lighting, fresh greenery, and a high-quality menu display can significantly impact customer perception.
+Small changes like professional lighting, fresh greenery, and a high-quality menu display can significantly impact customer perception.

 Q: What is the most important element of exterior design?